janymuong/alx-low_level_programming/README.md

 Low-level programming in the `C language` involves writing code that directly interacts with the hardware and low-level components of a computer system.
 It involves working with the fundamental building blocks of a computer, such as *registers*, *memory addresses*, and *processor instructions*, to create efficient and optimized programs.

+> Low-level programming is often used in scenarios where direct hardware access, performance optimization, or system-level programming is necessary, such as embedded systems, device drivers, operating systems, and real-time applications.

 In low-level programming, programmers have a deep understanding of the underlying hardware architecture and the C programming language itself.
 They write code that is close to the machine level and has direct control over the computer's resources.
 This level of control allows for fine-grained optimization and efficient utilization of system resources.

 Low-level programming in C often involves tasks such as: